-The Charles Schwab Corporation is a capital markets business based in the US.
-The Charles Schwab Corporation shares (SCHW) are listed on the NYSE and all prices are listed in US Dollars.
-The Charles Schwab Corporation employs 33,400 staff and has a trailing 12-month revenue of around 0.00.
+Charles Schwab is a capital markets business based in the US.
+Charles Schwab stocks (SCHW.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $72.06 – a decrease of 1.36% over the previous week.
+Charles Schwab employs 35,200 staff and has a trailing 12-month revenue of around $19 billion.

 - Open your brokerage account.
 Complete an application with your details.